 Any story about the jolly man will do, but if you prefer a classic version of St. Nick, try this story (affiliate link): The Baker’s Dozen: A Saint Nicholas Tale.
-It’s only 99 cents on Kindle right now, and it’s one of our favorites.
+It’s one of our favorites.
 You can also check out the hardback or paperback versions from your local library.

 8. Say a blessing over your candy canes.